ZXSQ1/rviv/README.md

 `sftpfs`.

 The `processes` package contains code for the filesystem-independent processes that would be done in order in the configuration.
+The `processes` package has user-displayed errors, so it uses the `info` package to report warnings and errors.
+The `compressor` package contains code for compression algorithms for single files.

 The `config` package regards dealing with the configuration and turning it into structures that are used throughout the program for running the processes and as